Louisiana Purchase Exposition: Notable attendees

 The Louisiana World's Fair was opened by President, Theodore Roosevelt, by telegraph, but he did not attend personally until after his reelection in November 1904, as he stated he did not wish to use the fair for political purposes.
 Attendees included John Philip Sousa, a musician, composer and conductor whose band performed on opening day and several times during the fair.
 Thomas Edison is claimed to have attended.

 Ragtime music was popularly featured at the Fair.
 Scott Joplin wrote "The Cascades" specifically for the fair, inspired by the waterfalls at the Grand Basin, and presumably attended the fair.

 Helen Keller, who was 24 and graduated from Radcliffe College, gave a lecture in the main auditorium.

-J. T. Stinson, a well-regarded fruit specialist, introduced the phrase "An apple a day keeps the doctor away" (at a lecture during the exhibition).

 The French organist Alexandre Guilmant played a series of 40 recitals from memory on the great organ in Festival Hall, then the largest pipe organ in the world, including Toccata in D minor (Op.
 108, No. 1) by Albert Renaud, which Renaud had dedicated to Guilmant.

 Geronimo, the former war chief of the Apache, was "on display" in a teepee in the Ethnology Exhibit.

 Grover Cleveland, the 22nd and 24th president, attended the opening ceremony on April 30 and "overshadowed President Roosevelt in popular applause, when both stood on the same platform."

 Henri Poincaré gave a keynote address on mathematical physics, including an outline for what would eventually become known as special relativity.

 Jelly Roll Morton did not visit, stating in his later Library of Congress interview and recordings that he expected jazz pianist Tony Jackson would attend and win a jazz piano competition at the Exposition.
 Morton said he was "quite disgusted" to later learn that Jackson had not attended either, and that the competition had been won instead by Alfred Wilson; Morton considered himself a better pianist than Wilson.